 App usage on other devices can replace set-top boxes as well.
-A majority (54%) of adults now watch video regularly on devices other than televisions, such as tablets, smartphones, and computers.15 Use of these non-TV mobile devices inside the home reduces the demand for additional set-top boxes on additional rooms around the house.
+A majority (59%) of adults (and 83% of adults under the age of 35) now watch video daily on devices other than televisions, such as tablets, smartphones, and computers.
+Use of these non-TV mobile devices inside the home reduces the demand for additional set-top boxes on additional rooms around the house.

-D+R's prior reports speculated that energy usage in the network to support apps and cloud-based DVR services is less than the energy used in customer homes to power set-top boxes, but did not find data to substantiate that conclusion.
-The signatories of the Voluntary Agreement accordingly commissioned Saras Partners to perform an independent research study to estimate the incremental energy usage in service provider networks attributable to the delivery of streaming video services in order to enable comparisons with the energy used to deliver their video services via set-top boxes.
-The four largest service providers provided confidential network and energy information to Saras to enable an informed study of each relevant component parts of their platforms, and Saras supplemented that information with public sources.
-Saras' report found that the average incremental18 energy usage in the network is only 3.6 kWh/year for streaming live TV and only 14.4 kWh/year for recorded video - substantially less than even the most efficient set-top boxes and DVRs.
-The continued decline in the number of pay-TV customers combined with the increase in use of these alternative options to access video has resulted in a sharp decrease in the percentage of U.S. televisions that are connected to a pay-TV set-top box, from 58% in 2016 down to 37% in 2021.17 As a result of this decline and the significant improvement in the energy efficiency of the set-top boxes that remain in use, the relevance of the set-top box category to national energy policy has diminished since the adoption of the Voluntary Agreement.
+The continued decline in the number of pay-TV customers combined with the increase in use of these alternative options to access video has resulted in a sharp decrease in the percentage of U.S. televisions that are connected to a pay-TV set-top box, from 58% in 2016 down to 35% in 2022.
+As a result of this decline and the significant improvement in the energy efficiency of the set-top boxes that remain in use, the relevance of the set-top box category to national energy policy has diminished since the adoption of the Voluntary Agreement.